olivershetler/neuroscikit/docs/data_structures.md

                 THIS WILL NOT BE CREATED AS PART OF A SESSION OR STUDY.
 Currently, SpikeClusterBatch precedes single label SpikeCluster classes and these are instantiated as part of the procedure:

-                \\\ study.make_animals() --> sort session sequentiallly --> sort_spikes_by_cell() --> filtler/map/reduce specific spike times/waveforms belonging to that label \\\
+                \\\ study.make_animals() --> sort session sequentiallly --> sort_spikes_by_cell() --> filter/map/reduce specific spike times/waveforms belonging to that label --> Spike Cluster \\\

-                Can add checks if data is all sorted to just use SpikeCluster.
+                Can add checks to see if the data is all sorted and if so use SpikeCluster.
 But having batch and non batch is again because of added flexibility.
 E.g. if data in SpikeClusterBatch is all the same cell, can still be dividied e.g. into trials based on cluster label.
 So its more so a class to divided neural data by label, which in our case is cell label but could realstically follow any other grouping logic based on other properties.
 E.g. giving cell types different labels and groupings all spike times + waveforms belonging to that cell type